Orpowell/NLR-Assembler/README.md

 ## Contig Coverage (Validation Only)

+The contig coverage command determines the region covered by a set of contigs that have been grouped together in the final assembly.
+This requires a BLAST alignment of the draft assembly against a reference genome, the details of this step are described in the NLR Assembler Pipeline section and it is illustrated below.
+The chromosome most likely to belong to each contig group is then determined from the alignments and region covered all contigs in the group is calculated (see: step 2 below).

 ![NLR Coverage](images/concept_contig_coverage.pdf)

 The final output is a csv file containing information on each contig group.
-In addition, overall statistics for grouped contigs are logged in the standard output.
+In addition, the percentage of grouped contigs that cover a region of 60 kb and 1 mb are logged in the standard output.

     python3 main.py contig-coverage -assembly grouped_assemblies.fa -blast contig_coverage.blastn